- Things to Know

-These are products that can be inserted into the vagina in order to relieve the symptoms of vaginal dryness, painful intercourse, and urinary tract dysfunction.
+These are products that can be inserted into the vagina to relieve the symptoms of vaginal dryness, painful intercourse, and urinary tract dysfunction.
 These are most appropriate for women who are primarily bothered by these local issues and have no other problems such as irregular vaginal bleeding or hot flushes.
-Studies have shown that these products are not absorbed into the bloodstream in significant concentrations, so that they may be used in women who are unable to use hormone pills or patches in which higher blood estrogen levels are achieved.
+Studies have shown that these products are not absorbed into the bloodstream in significant concentrations, so they may be used in women who are unable to use hormone pills or patches in which higher blood estrogen levels are achieved.

 Gabapentin is a drug that modifies impulse transmission along the course of nerves.
 It is used primarily in people who have seizures or chronic pain conditions.
 However, it has some limited efficacy in treating perimenopausal women who cannot use hormone pills or patches because of specific medical conditions (for example, a prior history of blood clot formation or breast cancer).

 Antidepressants, primarily of the class of drugs referred to as selective serotonin reuptake inhibitors (SSRIs) have been shown to decrease hot flashes in some patients.
 This group of medications includes sertraline (Zoloft), fluoxetine (Prozac), and paroxetine (Paxil).
 They are particularly helpful in patients who have depression and/or anxiety as a part of their perimenopausal symptom complex.
 They are also particularly helpful in women who cannot take systemic hormones because of medical issues.